-Area, the Designated Biologist(s), or individuals under the direct supervision of the Designated Biologist(s), shall fully excavate by hand all burrows potentially occupied by BNLL within each fenced Project Area to be disturbed by Covered Activities.
-The Designated Biologist(s) shall immediately relocate any active BNLL encountered during burrow excavation to the CDFW-approved release site(s) identified in BNLL Mortality Reduction and Relocation Plan above.
-Any BNLL eggs or torpid BNLL discovered during burrow excavation shall be transported to an identified and approved care facility listed in the BNLL Mortality Reduction and Relocation Plan above.

-8. Habitat Management Land Acquisition: CDFW has determined that permanent protection and perpetual management of compensatory habitat is necessary and required pursuant to CESA, and Fish and Game Code section 5050 as applicable, to fully mitigate Project-related impacts of the taking on the Covered Species that will result from implementation of the Covered Activities.
+- etc. Permittee shall propose a final capture activity date for CDFW review and written approval.
+Following the CDFW-approved final day of capture activity, burrow excavation according to the BNLL Burrow Excavation (Condition of Approval 7.15.55) may begin. - 7.15.4.
+BNLL Relocation Weather Constraints.
+During the threat of inclement weather, such as the National Weather Service prediction of a 30 percent or greater chance of rain, the Designated Biologist(s) shall halt all capture of BNLL.
+Additionally, the Designated Biologists shall halt all capture of BNLL if the air temperature drops below 77 or exceeds 95 degrees Fahrenheit during the capture period.
+The Designated Biologist(s) shall cease capture activity if captured animals are found to be lethargic or are otherwise showing signs of distress. - 7.15.5.
+BNLL Burrow Excavation.
+Immediately following live capture activities conducted in accordance with the BNLL Mortality Reduction and Relocation Plan (Condition of Approval 6.7) and prior to beginning Covered Activities within the Project Area, the Designated Biologist(s), or individuals under the direct supervision of the Designated Biologist(s), shall fully excavate by hand all burrows potentially occupied by BNLL within each fenced Project Area to be disturbed by Covered Activities.
+The Designated Biologist(s) shall immediately relocate any active BNLL encountered during burrow excavation to the CDFW-approved release site(s) identified in the BNLL Mortality Reduction and Relocation Plan (Condition of Approval 6.7).
+Any BNLL eggs or torpid BNLL discovered during burrow excavation shall be transported to an identified and approved care facility listed in the BNLL Mortality Reduction and Relocation Plan (Condition of Approval 6.7). - 8.
+Habitat Management Land Acquisition and Restoration: CDFW has determined that permanent protection and perpetual management of compensatory habitat and on-site habitat restoration is necessary and required pursuant to CESA, and Fish and Game Code section 5050 as applicable, to fully mitigate Project-related impacts of the taking on the Covered Species that will result from implementation of the Covered Activities.
 This determination is based on factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and CDFW's estimate of the protected acreage required to provide for adequate compensation.

-To meet this requirement, Permittee shall either purchase 12.2 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Covered Species Credits below OR shall provide for both the permanent protection and management of at least 12.2 acres of Habitat Management (HM) lands pursuant to HM Lands Acquisition and Protection below and the calculation and deposit of the management funds pursuant to Endowment Fund below.
-Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 24 months of the effective date of this Amended ITP if Security is provided pursuant to Security below for all uncompleted obligations.
+To meet this requirement, Permittee shall either purchase 160 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 8.2 below OR shall provide for both the permanent protection and management of at least 160 acres of Habitat Management (HM) lands pursuant to Condition of Approval 8.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 8.4 below.